DamienIrving/teaching/swc-shell/tutorial.md

 $
 ```

-Notice that there are two meanings for the / character.
+Notice that there are two meanings for the `/` character.
 When it appears at the front of a
 file or directory name, it refers to the root directory.
 When it appears inside a name,
 it's just a separator.

 Now that we understand the layout of the file system, we can use the `ls` and `cd`
 commands to view the contents of directories and move about.

-INTRODUCE: `ls -G`, `ls -l -a`, `cd`, `cd ..`
+INTRODUCE: `ls -G -F -a -l -t`, `cd`, `cd ..`, relative versus absolute paths

+### Why does my Windows shell look different?